YasarGencer/Unity-NextRogue/README.md

     - Throw a projectile to cursor
     - On hit throw a secon one to different enemy
     - If both hits different enemies projectiles hit enemies to eachother
-  - _ice particles
+  -  Ice Barrage
-    - Throws 5 ice pieces in a 30 degrees between them
+    - Throws 5 ice pieces in a few inches between them
     - Slowes enemies down on contact

 <h4 align = "center" id = "playerConsumables" >PLAYER CONSUMABLES</h4>